Last updated: July 19, 2023

 This concept of Healing à la Source is what is known as an Économusee, (show, teach, sell) and is part of an international network of traditional artisans who share their story.
 She also specializes in leather work and drum making!

 Spend the Night at Elinor Lake

 We love nature more than anything and so one of our favourite activities was spending a night on Elinor Lake with Off Road Adventures.
 Not only do they organize quadding tours (see below) but they’ve also created this glamping experience on a secluded piece of land along Elinor Lake.
 Accessible by a short boat ride, they’ll take you out there and take care of everything else.
-Our walled tent was heated by wood stove, we had delicious stew cooked for us at night, and even the bathroom is heated by wood fire.
+The wood stove heated our walled tent, we had delicious stew cooked for us at night, and even the bathroom was heated by a wood fire.
 It truly is a luxurious and rustic experience.
 We had only one night but it would be a great place to go fishing, paddle-boarding, kayaking, canoeing, or simply just admiring the stars at night.

 Visit Métis Crossing

 Although the Métis Crossing is not technically part of the Lac La Biche region, it’s close enough that we can recommend visiting while there.
 Alberta’s first major Métis cultural interpretive destination is also the first of its kind in the country, as its also hosted on Métis land.
 It’s a wonderful place to learn all about Métis culture, tour historical homes, grab some lunch, or shoot some archery.
 In fact, you can even go camping there!